vhegde91/SUSY_Photon/README.md

 `
 char ofileStart[300]="/eos/uscms/store/user/vhegde/myLocation/addInfo_";
 `
+Arguement:

-Arguement: name of the text file in which name of ALL root files is mentioned w/o .txt.
+Name of the text file in which name of ALL root files is mentioned w/o .txt.
 For ex: root -l -q 'findFailedJobs.C("Summer16.WJetsToLNu_HT-100To200_TuneCUETP8M1_13TeV-madgraphMLM-pythia8")'

-Inside Makeskims direcory:

-CS_*: Control Sample.

-DCS_*: Data Control Sample.

-MS_*: Measurement Sample.
-For ex, sample for measuring fakerate using tag & probe.

-DMS_*: Data Measurement Sample.
+4) Check_FailedJobsMany.sh

+Check the o/p root files from different jobs.
+It just runs findFailedJobs.C many times for different i/p files.